senjaputras/Wazuh/README.md

 This is my Wazuh explorer.

 First of all.
 In this documentation I use **Centralized Configuration**.
 Where agent can be configured remotely by using the agent.conf.
 In this directory there is file "agent.conf".
-That file include all of configuration wazuh-agent capability:
+That file include all of configuration wazuh-agent capability (on progress):
 - Vulnerability Detection
 - FIM (File Integrity Monitoring)
 - System Inventory